Jesse Jackson: 2000s

 In March 2006 an African-American woman accused three white members of the Duke University men's lacrosse team of raping her.
 During the ensuing controversy, Jackson stated that his Rainbow/PUSH Coalition would pay for the rest of her college tuition regardless of the outcome of the case.
 The case against the three men was later thrown out and the players were declared innocent by the North Carolina Attorney General.

 Jackson took a key role in the scandal caused by comedian Michael Richards's onstage racist tirade at the Laugh Factory in November 2006.
 Richards called Jackson a few days after the incident to apologize; Jackson accepted Richards' apology and met with him publicly as a means of resolving the situation.
 Jackson also joined Black leaders in a call for the elimination of the "N-word" throughout the entertainment industry.

-On June 23, 2007, Jackson was arrested in connection with a protest at a gun store in Riverdale, a low-income suburb of Chicago.
-He and others were protesting due to allegations that the gun store had been selling firearms to local gang members and was contributing to the decay of the community.
-According to police reports, Jackson refused to stop blocking the front entrance of the store and let customers pass.
-He was charged with one count of criminal trespassing.

-In March 2007 Jackson declared his support for then-Senator Barack Obama in the 2008 Democratic Party presidential primaries.
+In March 2007, Jackson declared his support for then-Senator Barack Obama in the 2008 Democratic Party presidential primaries.
 He later criticized Obama in 2007 for "acting like he's white" in response to the Jena 6 beating case.
 On July 6, 2008, during an interview with Fox News, a microphone picked up Jackson whispering to fellow guest Reed Tuckson: "See, Barack's been, ahh, talking down to black people on this faith-based...
 I want to cut his nuts off."
 Jackson was expressing his disappointment in Obama's Father's Day speech chastising absent Black fathers.
 Subsequent to his Fox News interview, Jackson apologized and reiterated his support for Obama.

-On November 4, 2008, Jackson attended the Obama victory rally in Chicago's Grant Park.
+On November 4, Jackson attended the Obama victory rally in Chicago's Grant Park.
 In the moments before Obama spoke, Jackson was seen in tears.

+In November 2009, the Congressional Black Caucus honored Jackson for the 25th anniversary of his 1984 presidential campaign.
+Of Obama's health care reform proposal, Jackson said: "We even have blacks voting against the health care bill.
+You can't vote against health care and call yourself a black man."
+His comments were interpreted as a dig at Representative Artur Davis, the only member of the caucus to vote against the proposal, and political observers said that Jackson's criticism could benefit Davis, who was then a candidate in the 2010 Alabama gubernatorial election and positioning himself as a moderate Democrat.
+Davis lost the Democratic primary to Ron Sparks.